rompi/rompi/README.md

 ### Hi there 👋

+- 🌱 I’m currently learning on backend engineering things, especially in golang

 <!--
 **rompi/rompi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.